Explore this Section

 Journal Articles and Book Chapters

-[in press] ‘Eminently queer Victorians and the Bloomsbury Group’s critique of British leadership’, in eds Sean Brady and Christopher Fletcher, The Palgrave Handbook of Masculinity and Political Culture in Europe: From Antiquity to the Contemporary World (Basingstoke: Palgrave).
+‘Eminently queer Victorians and the Bloomsbury Group’s critique of British leadership’, in eds Sean Brady, Christopher Fletcher, Rachel Moss and Lucy Riall, The Palgrave Handbook of Masculinity and Political Culture in Europe: From Antiquity to the Contemporary World (Basingstoke: Palgrave, 2018) [ISBN 9781137585370].

 ‘“Famous for the paint she put on her face”: London’s painted poofs and the self-fashioning of Francis Bacon’, in eds Simon Avery and Katherine Graham, Sex, Time and Place: Queer Histories of London, c.1880 to the Present (London: Bloomsbury, 2016), pp. 167-83.